david-fitzgibbons/AcmeDirectorySearch/README.md

 - Build the Solution
 - Run the solution using **Docker-Compose** as the startup project
     - **_Note: The database binds to the host on port 1433_**
-    	- If a container is already listening bound on this port it can be stopped / removed with docker stop #containerid and docker rm #container id
     - This step initializes the containers and binds Docker-Compse to those container instances
 - Stop the project
 - On the AcmeDatabase project